csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 A site at which _T_ executed can unconditionally abort _T_ at any time before it sends the message ready _T_ to the coordinator.
 Once the message is sent, the transaction is said to be in the **ready state** at the site.
 The ready _T_ message is, in effect, a promise by a site to follow the coordinator’s order to commit _T_ or to abort _T_.
 To make such a promise, the needed information must first be stored in stable storage.
 Otherwise, if the site crashes after sending ready _T_, it may be unable to make good on its promise.
 Further, locks acquired by the transaction must continue to be held until the transaction completes.

 Since unanimity is required to commit a transaction, the fate of _T_ is sealed as soon as at least one site responds abort _T_.
-Since the coordinator site _Si_ is one of the sites at which _T_ executed, the coordinator can decide unilaterally to abort _T_.
+Since the coordinator site _S_~i~ is one of the sites at which _T_ executed, the coordinator can decide unilaterally to abort _T_.
 The final verdict regarding _T_ is determined at the time that the coordinator writes that verdict (commit or abort) to the log and forces that verdict to stable storage.
 In some implementations of the 2PC protocol, a site sends an acknowledge _T_ message to the coordinator at the end of the second phase of the protocol.
 When the coordinator receives the acknowledge _T_ message from all the sites, it adds the record _<_complete _T>_ to the log.

 #### 19.4.1.2 Handling of Failures